Stationary measures for higher spin vertex models on a strip: Abstract

 \section{Abstract}

 We introduce a higher spin vertex model on a strip with fused vertex weights.
 This model can be regarded as a generalization of both the unfused six-vertex model on a strip \cite{Y} and an `integrable two-step Floquet dynamics' model introduced in \cite{Vanicat_fused_MPA}.
 We solve for the stationary measure using a fused version of the matrix product ansatz and then characterize it in terms of the Askey--Wilson process.
 Using this characterization, we obtain the limits of the mean density along an arbitrary down-right path.
-It turns out that all these models share a common phase diagram, which, after an appropriate mapping, matches the phase diagram of open ASEP, thereby establishing a universality result for this phase diagram.
+It turns out that all these models share a common phase diagram, which, after an appropriate mapping, matches the phase diagram of open ASEP.
+This provides evidence for the universality of this phase diagram.